-The story began on a hurricane warning to the people of the Islands, but not many people listened or believed a storm was coming.
-Rain and windy breeze of force and sounds of trees cracking, slamming tree limbs on the roof tops and windows, but still no seriousness of preparation before the hurricane passed over the islands.
+The story began as a hurricane warning to the people of the Islands, but not many people listened or believed a storm was coming.
+Rain and windy breeze of force and sounds of trees cracking, slamming tree limbs on the rooftops and windows, but still no seriousness of preparation before the hurricane passed over the islands.

 Moments later, a radio forecasted the hurricane was dead on as the eye of the storm traveled over the islands.
 High waves and sea surge continue to violate the lands.

-Inside a closet with our hands clam together, children clinching, parents reassuring their love ones it will pass, many other people was outdoor in the horrific storm.
-Hurricane Hugo continued crushing and breaking every thing in sight.
-People who did not prepare for the storm was running and screaming help.......
+Inside a closet with our hands clam together, children clinching, parents reassuring their loved ones it will pass, many other people were outdoors in the horrific storm.
+Hurricane Hugo continued crushing and breaking everything in sight.
+People who did not prepare for the storm were running and screaming for help.......
 Buildings crumbled and cars flew in the sky, spinning in a swirl with the winds, crashing into a school yard a quarter mile away.

 Captain says "Heed the Warnings of wind speed in a hurricane!"